-We rely on our software and information technology systems to manage numerous aspects of our business and a disruption of these systems could adversely affect our business
+We rely on our software and information technology systems to manage numerous aspects of our business and a disruption of these systems could adversely affect our business.

 We rely on our information technology systems to manage numerous aspects of our business, including to efficiently purchase products from our suppliers, provide procurement and logistic services, ship products to our customers, receive orders from our customers, manage our accounting and financial functions, including our internal controls, and maintain our research and development data.
 Our information technology systems are an essential component of our business and any disruption or compromise could significantly limit our ability to manage and operate our business efficiently.
 A failure of our information technology systems to perform properly could disrupt our supply chain, product development and customer experience, which may lead to increased overhead costs and decreased sales and have an adverse effect on our reputation and our financial condition.
-In particular, our integrated software platform is an essential system that virtually all of our customers depend on for their design needs.
-If our integrated software platform were to fail, we could face adverse consequences to our results of operations, financial condition and business reputation.
-In addition, during the COVID-19 pandemic, a substantial portion of our employees are conducting work remotely, making us more dependent on potentially vulnerable communications systems and making us more vulnerable to cyberattacks.
+In particular, our integrated software platform were to fail, we could face adverse consequences to our results of operations, financial condition and business reputation.